 Online Mental Health Screenings

-Mental Health Screenings are available to students throughout the year.
+Mental health screenings are available to students throughout the year.
 Students may be screened for anxiety, depression, bipolar disorder, post-traumatic stress disorder, eating disorders, or alcohol abuse.
 Following your screening, you will be given recommendations for follow-up and information on where to seek further diagnostic evaluation or treatment, if necessary.
-Take an online screening

 Interactive Programming and Workshops